 The next big market for hydrogen fuel cell technology is the auto industry.
 With a shift towards alternative fuel sources, primarily focusing on electric vehicles, hydrogen fuel has emerged as a potential option.
 With options like the Toyota Prius and Tesla Model 3 already on the market, it’s no surprise that manufacturers want ways to expand their eco-friendly car offerings.

 One multinational automobile corporation, Daimler Chrysler, has invested more than $1 billion in this technology as a future energy resource.
 As a result, hydrogen fuel cells may one day be cost-competitive with standard electric vehicles.
-Despite its challenges, hydrogen fuel cell technology has great potential to transform how we power cars and support a cleaner energy system.
+Hydrogen fuel cells have advantages and disadvantages, but the technology has great potential to transform how we power cars and support a cleaner energy system.

 About the author